kworkflow/kworkflow/documentation/man/features/env.rst

 -u, \--use <ENV_NAME>:
   Change from one env to another previously created.

+-d, \--destroy <ENV_NAME>:
+  The destroy parameter expects a string with the name of the env you want to destroy.

 -l, \--list:
   It shows all envs created via `\--create` option.